pjanec/dirigent/docs/CLI.md

 ###### MemoryMB

-Float number of MBytes used  [NOT IMPLEMENTED, zero]
+Float number of MBytes od system RAM used

 ###### PlanName